suzume75/FF-landing-page/FF-landing-page/DEVLOG.md

 🎯 Next Steps:

- -Starting the process of making everything responsive
+ -Continuing the process of making everything responsive

 🧰 Tools Used: